nishakm/distro-tools-for-containers/README.md

 - Pony - what we want from a container rootfs creation tool (10mins)
 - Linux distro tools showdown - how existing tools match the reqts above (10mins)
 - Q&A (5mins)

+## Experiment (How to compare the tools)

+Build an app-specific container image with the tools.
+Compare on:
+- output image size
+- quality/presence of SBoM
+- required "work" (files created, lines written, etc)
+- ease of use/complexity of system
+- build time?
+- ease of image/rootfs update